hedonhermdev/hedonhermdev/README.md

 ### Hi there 👋
+I am Tirth Jain, a Computer Science undergrad studying in BITS Pilani, India.
+I like to write software that runs on servers.

 <!--
 **hedonhermdev/hedonhermdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.